 - 9. There is no evidence that a complete application package for Petitioner's certification was prepared before August 11, 1988.
-Respondent did not receive a complete application for certification on Petitioner's behalf until August 11, 1988, when Metro Dade Corrections, as the employing agency, submitted to Respondent a complete application package for certification of Petitioner as a correctional officer.
+Respondent did not receive a complete application for certification on Petitioner's behalf until August 11, 1988, when Metro Dade corrections, as the employing agency, submitted to Respondent a complete application package for certification of Petitioner as a correctional officer.
 This was the first application for certification submitted on Petitioner's behalf. - 10.
 By letter dated November 1, 1988, Respondent notified Petitioner that his application for certification was denied because Petitioner did not possess the requisite good moral character for certification as a correctional officer.
 Respondent gave the following as its reasons for concluding that Petitioner lacked good moral character:

-You have unlawfully and knowingly possessed and introduced into you body cannabis.
+You have unlawfully and knowingly possessed and introduced into your body cannabis.

-- 11. During the course of the polygraph examination administered on February 8, 1985, the polygraph examiner misunderstood Petitioner to say that Petitioner had used marijuana between 60-70 times, with the last date of usage being at least four years before the date of the polygraph examination.
-Petitioner's truthful statement to the polygraph examiner was that he had used marijuana between 6-7 times with the last date of usage being at least four years before the date of the polygraph examination.
-Petitioner made no attempt to conceal the truth as to his prior use of marijuana.
-He had not used any controlled substance for at least four years before the date of the polygraph examination. - 12.
-At the time of the hearing, Petitioner was 33 years of age and had worked as a correctional officer since March 1985.
-Prior to that, he served in U.S. Air Force for eight years as a security police officer.
-His job performance evaluations with Metro Dade Corrections have ranged between above satisfactory to outstanding.
-Petitioner has been promoted and has received several commendations for his service.
-Petitioner is a valued and trusted employee. - 13.
+- 11. Petitioner used marijuana on six occasions prior to his graduation from high school in June of 1981 and used marijuana on one occasion in July of 1985.
+Petitioner freely admitted the prior usage of marijuana during his preemployment processing and made no attempt to conceal the truth.
+Petitioner has used no controlled substance since July 1985. - 12.
+At the time of the hearing, Petitioner was 26 years of age and had worked as a correctional officer since June 4, 1987.
+Prior to his employment as a correctional officer, Petitioner had served for four years with distinction as a security specialist in the U. S. Air Force and had worked for 1 1/2 years as a security officer in the private sector.
+Petitioner presently serves in the U. S. Air Force Reserve.
+Petitioner's job performance evaluations with Metro Dade Corrections have been in the above satisfactory category.
+Petitioner has received several commendations for his service as a correctional officer. - 13.
 Petitioner's reputation is that he is a dependable, reliable, and trustworthy individual who possesses high moral character. - 14.
 Following the denial of his request for certification as a correctional on November 1, 1988, Petitioner timely requested a formal hearing by the election of rights form he filed with Respondent.